Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Findings

 To sum up, users perceived fairness in the flagging process as being related to the platform's immediate responsiveness and timely notification of the flagging results.
-From these opinions, we infer that users' perceptions of fairness in flagging may depend on how seriously the platform takes their flagging requests and the time it takes to review the request.
+We infer from these suggestions that users' perceptions of fairness in flagging may depend on how seriously the platform takes their flagging requests, how clearly they explain the decision outcome, and the time it takes to review the requests.